peterhinch/micropython-async/README.md

 has details of how to write streaming drivers.

 The current `fast_io` version 0.24 fixes an issue with task cancellation and timeouts.
-In version 2.0, where a coroutine is waiting on a `sleep()` or on I/O, a timeout or cancellation are deferred until the coroutine is next scheduled.
+In `uasyncio` version 2.0, where a coroutine is waiting on a `sleep()` or on I/O, a timeout or cancellation is deferred until the coroutine is next scheduled.
 This introduces uncertainty into when the coroutine is stopped.
 This issue is also addressed in Paul Sokolovsky's fork.

 ## 4.1 A Pyboard-only low power module